muell16/domibusConnector/domibusConnector/domibusConnectorWebAppModule/src/site/markdown/tomcat_deploy.md

 webapps folder (or any other folder where tomcat is auto deploying from).
 Because tomcat will automatically deploy it and you cannot define a custom context for this application anymore.
 Remember this path!

 Open your tomcat home directory.
-And put the domibusConnectorWebAppModule.xml into [engine]/[hostname]/ (usually this path will be \<your tomcat root path\>/Catalina/localhost/).
+And put the domibusConnectorWebAppModule.xml into <your tomcat root path\>/Catalina/localhost/.
 Edit the xml and change the data-source according to your needs.
 Don't forget to put the according jdbc driver jar into the tomcat libs folder.